|SETTORE SCIENTIFICO DISCIPLINARE||ING-INF/03|

 - Digital transmission over bandpass channels: OOK, ASK, FSK, CPFSK, PSK and their power spectra.
 Noise equivalent bandwidth.
 Synthesis of modulators by means of QAM systems.

 - Coherent reception for binary bandpass systems: optimal receivers for OOK, FSK, PRK.
 Noncoherent OOK, FSK, DPSK receivers: performance (error probability) evaluation.
 Bandpass M-ary QAM, APK and PSK receivers, performance evaluation.
-Link budget in a digital transmission
+Link budget in digital transmission

 A. B. Carlson, P. B. Crilly, J. C. Rutledge, “Communication Systems”, 4th edition, Mac Graw Hill, 2002